gobloo/blog/_posts/2025-04-19-Mayhem-Writeup.md

 ---

-> 🏁 *Flag successfully retrieved through decrypted traffic.*
+> 🏁 *Flag successfully retrieved by recovering data from the destroyed hard drive*